Baking soda has been around forever. It’s non-toxic. It’s cheap. And it does everything! Here are 45 life-changing uses.

 - Closet.
 Open a small box and replace every 30 days.

 - Kitty litter.
-Sprinkle on bottom of box before adding litter.
+Sprinkle on the bottom of the box before adding litter.

 - Gym bags.
-Sprinkle onto bottom of empty gym bag.
+Sprinkle onto the bottom of your empty gym bag.

 - Air freshener aka Febreze.
 See the DIY here.